 [See Solitude Dwellings tab for pictures.]

-At present there are five sisters who live either in a solitude cottage or a common house on the property.
+At present there are six sisters who live either in a solitude cottage or a common house on the property.
 The community's name is Companions in the Infinite Love.
-For more information about the community, click on the following link: Companions in the Infinite Love.
 Most of the time you won't even see us.
 One of us will welcome you, of course, but basically, because we also live in solitude, we are hidden.
 You will "find" us through the fruits of our labor, such as, a clean cottage for you or a mowed meadow for walks.

 Also, about donations, if you need to cancel somewhat proximate to your arrival date, we hope you would be willing to send us a donation.
 We do not ask for a deposit in advance to hold the cottage for you, so we may have turned others away who requested the same times you did.
 Thank you for considering this.